 Bahrain GP: Oscar Piastri claims dominant win as George Russell holds off Lando Norris for second

-Oscar Piastri dominates Bahrain Grand Prix to become first driver to claim second victory of season; Mercedes' George Russell holds off Lando Norris to deny McLaren one-two but faces post-race investigation; Charles Leclerc and Lewis Hamilton fourth and fifth, respectively, for Ferrari
+Oscar Piastri dominates Bahrain Grand Prix to become first driver to claim second victory of season; Mercedes' George Russell holds off Lando Norris to deny McLaren one-two; Charles Leclerc and Lewis Hamilton fourth and fifth, respectively, for Ferrari

 Oscar Piastri completed a flawless victory as George Russell held off Lando Norris for second at the Bahrain Grand Prix.